Sensotrend/nightscout-fi/README.md

 This repository contains a server that implements several Nightscout Connect functionalities for diabetes related data translation and transfer.

-1. Nightscout.fi, a service that allows users to create an account to expose a Nightscout REST API to the Kanta PHR's Omatietovaranto
+1. Nightscout.fi, a service that allows users to create an account to expose a Nightscout REST API to the [Kanta PHR  (Omatietovaranto)](https://kanta.fi/phr)
-2. A simplified version of the Tidepool server, which allows users to upload data from their devices to Omatietovaranto using the Tidepool Uploader
+2. A simplified version of the Tidepool server, which allows users to upload data from their devices to Omatietovaranto using the [Tidepool Uploader](https://github.com/tidepool-org/uploader) or the [Sensotrend uploader](https://github.com/Sensotrend/sensotrend-uploader) derived from it
-3. Nightscout Consent Service, a SMART on FHIR application that implements a consent flow for asking the permission to view a Nightscout instance
+3. Nightscout Consent Service, a skeleton implementation for a SMART on FHIR application that allows the Nightscout view to be vieweed inside an EHR, using a single-sign-on mechanism.
+The service also implements a consent flow where the Nightscout user can give a consent for the healthcare professional or a clinic to view the data from the Nightscout installation.

 ![Overview](doc_images/overview.png "Overview")

 For data transformations, this project uses an independently published repository [sensotrend-converter](https://github.com/Sensotrend/sensotrend-converter).